Ava Kim, ’14

 Westenley Alcenat, ’10

-Westenley Alcenat, '10, was a Mellon Mays Undergraduate Fellow at Macalester College, and majored in Political Science & History.
+Westenley Alcenat, ’10, was a Mellon Mays Undergraduate Fellow at Macalester College, and majored in Political Science & History.
 Currently, Wes is an Instructor at Fordham University with a tenured track position to becoming assistant professor.
-He is a PhD candidate in history at Columbia University.
+He earned his PhD in history at Columbia University.
 His research interest is in U.S and Caribbean history with a strong focus on the shared histories of the African Diaspora and the Atlantic World, focusing on the history of slavery and antislavery.

 Wes has multiple publications, conference papers and presentations, most of which can be browsed online.
 The following is an article that he wrote in February 2017 for Black Perspectives, entitled “The Racial Fault Lines of American History in Trump’s America.”